 In order to keep their data and assets secure, today’s businesses must assume that a cyber attack is inevitable rather than a possibility.
 Robust security measures mean not only strengthening the walls around your system but also implementing sophisticated monitoring, detection, and response systems.
 This approach means that when (not if) a breach occurs, it can be rapidly detected and blocked, and appropriate action can be taken to limit its impact

-We've put together 10 best practices that you can implement in your organization to keep your data and assets secure.
+We’ve put together 10 best practices to implement for cybersecurity that you can implement in your organization to keep your data and assets secure.

 1. Develop a cybersecurity strategy for your organization.